adampielak/proxmox-ubuntu-fileserver/README.md

 **Dedicated SSD ZFS Cache Setup**

-This is the more costly solution.
+This is the more costly solution with no net performance gain.

 If you choose not use your hosts Proxmox VE SSD(s) for ZFS Cache then you can install 2x dedicated SSD disks for the task.
 These SSD disk need not be larger than 120GB but must be of identical size.
 Again we warn, during installation all data on the SSD disks will be destroyed and is not recoverable!